 Site sampling plan used for characterizing active layer soils (left).
 Axes are in meters.
 At Imnavait Creek, active layer thickness (ALT) was measured on transects intersecting a central soil pit.
 Soil dielectric properties, in situ moisture and temperature profiles were measured, and soil samples were collected for analyses from the soil pit (right).

 Active layer thickness, soil dielectric profiles, and soil physical properties are key variables for understanding the Arctic permafrost layer.

 Left: The DLR Falcon used for the SALTRACE 2013 and the A-LIFE 2017 campaigns.
 Right: The NASA DC-8 aircraft used during the ATom missions sitting at the Pago Pago International Airport, American Samoa.

-A new dataset from the Atmospheric Tomography Mission compiles measurements of mean age of air.
+A new dataset from the Atmospheric Tomography Mission (ATom) compares airflow and aerosol particles.

 ACT-America 2019 summer airborne campaign showing the flight paths for the two aircrafts and location of ground towers.
 Flights were concentrated on three study domains: northeast, south-central, and midwest regions of the United States.